Liupeter01/Redis-Encapsulation-Library/README.md

 using RAII and C++17(optional & string_view)  features to implement a encapsulated redis library

-import hiredis library as fetchcontent
+import hiredis and inifile library

 ## Developer Quick Start